 Erica Guzman, LCSW

-Director of Treatment Services
+Director of Family Solutions

 Erica Guzman is a Licensed Clinical Social Worker.
 She earned her master’s degree in social work from Stephen F. Austin State University.
 She brings over 15 years of experience working with children and families who are survivors of domestic violence.
 She led and provided school-based mental health services.
 In addition, she has worked providing mental health counseling to English and Spanish speaking youth, particularly those navigating challenges such as anxiety, depression, PTSD and suicidal ideation.